ygypt/lang/playground.md

 cat has yarn because of dog
 ka yapo doca
-cat's yarn is a ball because of dog ka yapo boxe doca cat is the bone's yarn because of dog ka yaxepo boxe doca
+cat's yarn is a bone because of dog ka yapo boxe doca cat is the bone's yarn because of dog ka yaxepo boxe doca

+cat has dogs bone
+cat is dogs bone possesor

+ka yasa doxe doxesa
+cats yarn is dogs bone
+ka yasa dopo doposa
+cats yarn has dogs bone

 ```
 # other language